 - Accountability for goals set at previous meetings.

-- Goals for the next 6 – 12 months
+- Goals for the next six to 12 months

-- 3-5 Questions each member has for the group
+- Three to five questions each member has for the group

 - Recommendations given by the group for each member

-One example of this was a member who was quite successful and had a well-established company who mainly “flew by the seat of his pants.”
+One example from years ago isa member who was quite successful and had a well-established company who mainly “flew by the seat of his pants.”
 The key to his success was running as hard as he could all the time with very little in the way of advanced planning.
-His company had several established routes and he marketed mainly in the yellow pages (which seemed to be getting less and less effective as time passed) as well as when his gut would tell him to do a radio, cable or SEO campaign.
+His company had several established routes and he marketed mainly in the Yellow Pages (which seemed to be getting less and less effective as time passed), as well as when his gut would tell him to do a radio, cable or SEO campaign.

 Most members in the group had their marketing plan laid out on a calendar for the year, breaking up each campaign by date, amount of expenditure as well as expected return.
 In this manner they were able to analyze which marketing worked, why it worked and which campaign failed and should be discontinued.
 It was pointed out that “good revenues can mask multiple sins.”

 That is exactly what was going on with this gentleman as his routes that were established over the years and provided good revenue.
 The reason he advertised was because everyone else did it.
 He had no plan, no budget and no benchmarks to determine if his marketing was working.
-The peer group helped him to establish a marketing plan with a schedule, a budget and expected results.
-By implementing this plan he was able to conclude that his yellow pages were no longer working and that targeted seasonal advertising in other areas were much more cost effective and should be expanded.
+The peer group helped him establish a marketing plan with a schedule, a budget and expected results.
+By implementing this plan he concluded that his Yellow Pages ads were no longer working and targeted seasonal advertising in other areas was much more cost effective and should be expanded.
 He adjusted accordingly.